Capstone-SRL/SRL/README.md

     | - pkmodel: the storation of all trained model
         | - <model_name>_<data_type>_model.pkl: all models with different data types
         | - best_<model_name>_<data_type>_model.pkl: best model with highest accuracy chosen from all models
+    | - Model: functions for data preprocessing, selection and prediction
+    | - Streamlit: functions for dashboard
 ```

 - Parameter